-QSIA has been a vocal advocate for the rights of its members and commercial fishing in Queensland.
+QSIA is a vocal advocate for the rights of its members and broader wild catch commercial fishing in Queensland.

 Fisheries Reform Questionnaires